AdobeDocs/journey-optimizer.en/help/using/experience-decisioning/experience-decisioning-uc.md

     ![](assets/decision-code-based-decision-profile-attribute.png)

+1. From the campaign summary page, click **[!UICONTROL Create experiment]** to start configuring your content experiment.
+[Learn more](../content-management/content-experiment.md)

-1. Build treatment B and repeat the steps above to create another decision.
+1. From the **[!UICONTROL Edit content]** window, select your treatment B to change the content, and repeat the steps above to create another decision.

 1. Save your content.